- Kanagawa Prefectural Museum of Cultural History

 |Special Exhibition||The separate fee is charged for special exhibitions.|

 Audio Guide : POCKET CURATOR

-“POCKET CURATOR” is the free application which provides the audio guide and the information about our permanent exhibition with free Wi-Fi.
+“POCKET CURATOR” is the free application which provides the information about the permanent exhibition with audio, text and images.
 It can be used with iOS and Android smartphones and tablet devices.
+Free Wi-Fi is available in most areas of the museum.
 Download “POCKET CURATOR” from here.

-- Listen to the samples from the audio guide
+- Listen to sample stops from the audio guide

 All narrators are the high school students in Kanagawa